aheald-quadball/us-quadball-rulebook/rulebook.md

 1.2.1.
 Rosters

 A. Each team is made up of between seven and twenty-one players.
 i.
 A team must be able to field a legal set of required players to begin or continue a game.
 a.
 A team must be able to field six eligible players while the flag is not on the field.
 b.
 A team must be able to field seven eligible players while the flag is on the field.
 c.
 If a player’s injury would cause their team to forfeit, and the onsite medical staff believes the player can safely return to the field with approximately a minute or less of treatment, the game shall remain stopped until the player returns, rather than declaring a forfeit.
 B. Team rosters must abide by all USQ regulations regarding rosters.

-⚑ *Forfeit*—Falling below seven eligible players on
+⚑ *Forfeit*—Falling below seven eligible players

-1.2.2.Positions
+1.2.2.
+Positions

 A. A team shall have four chasers in play, one of which is the keeper.
 i.
-Keepers must wear a green headband on their forehead.

-ii.
-The remaining chasers must wear a white headband on their forehead.

-iii.Chasers may use the quadball in any legal manner.
+Keepers must wear a green headband on their forehead. ii.
+The remaining chasers must wear a white headband on their forehead. iii.
+Chasers may use the Quadball in any legal manner. iv.

-iv.
 Keepers and chasers shall be considered separate positions for the purposes of substitution and position changes.
 B. A team shall have two beaters in play.
 i.
-Beaters must wear a black headband on their forehead.
+Beaters must wear a black headband on their forehead. ii.

-ii.
 Beaters may use the dodgeballs in any legal manner.
 C. A team shall have one seeker in play while the flag is in play.
 i.
 Seekers must wear a yellow headband on their forehead.
 D. Any players not in play are substitutes.
 i.
-Substitutes are not designated as being at any position.
+Substitutes are not designated as being at any position. ii.

-ii.
 Substitutes are not required to wear a headband.
 E. Players in the penalty box are considered in play and count toward the position requirements for their teams.
 F. No penalty shall be given if teams are lacking a full complement of players due to an active substitution or because a seeker neglects to enter the field at the end of the seeker floor.

 ⚑ *Speaking Captain Yellow Card*—Illegal set of players in play